aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/change-format/_index.md

 3. [Cell.SetStyle(Style style, StyleFlag flag)](https://reference.aspose.com/cells/go-cpp/cell/setstyle_style/)

 ## **Sample Code**
-In this example, we create an Excel workbook, add some sample data, access the first worksheet, and get two cells("A2" and "B3").
-Then, we get the style of the cell, set various formatting options (e.g., font color, bold), and change the format to the cell.
+In this example, we create an Excel workbook, add some sample data, access the first worksheet, and get two cells ("A2" and "B3").
+Then, we get the style of the cell, set various formatting options (e.g., font color, bold), and apply the format to the cell.
 Finally, we save the workbook to a new file.
 ![todo:image_alt_text](change-format.png)

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-ChangeFormat.go" >}}